marklindsey11/hashgraph/docs/sdks/cryptocurrency/update-an-account.md

 # Update an Account

 A transaction that updates the properties of an existing account.
 The network will store the latest updates on the account.
-If you would like to retreive the state of an account in the past, you can query a mirror node.
+If you would like to retrieve the state of an account in the past, you can query a mirror node.

 **Transaction Signing Requirements**